olliephillips/facil/README.md

 - ```facil start --theme theme yourwebsite.domain``` : Scaffolds the directory and file structure for yourwebsite.domain into the sites directory. --theme is optional, omitting means site is scaffolded to use the default theme installed with 'facil setup'

-- ```facil build yourwebsite.domain``` : Builds site, parses toml and markdown using the the specified theme template and writes built output to 'compiled' subdirectory.
+- ```facil build yourwebsite.domain``` : Builds site, parses TOML and markdown using the the specified theme template and writes built output to 'compiled' subdirectory.

-- ```facil page --template page-name``` : (NOT YET IMPLEMENTED) The intent is to scaffold a new toml/markdown page based on the chosen theme template.
+- ```facil page --template page-name``` : (NOT YET IMPLEMENTED) The intent is to scaffold a new TOML/markdown page based on the chosen theme template.

 ## Themes
 A theme is a collection of template files, js, and CSS assets.